 Familial combined hyperlipidemia is an inherited disorder that causes high cholesterol and high levels of triglycerides in the blood.
-It is the most common of all genetic disorders that increase blood fats, and it strikes one to two percent of the population, according to Kaiser Permanente.
-(Kaiser Permanente)
+It’s fairly common, affecting 1-2 percent of the population, according to a study published in Human Molecular Genetics.

-The disorder is passed down genetically, but the exact genes for this disorder have not yet been identified.
+While researchers know the disorder is passed down genetically, they haven’t yet identified the exact genes for it.

-Some individuals have no physical symptoms from the disease.
-For others, it may cause chest pain.
-If you have familial combined hyperlipidemia, its main effect on your health will be an increase in your cholesterol and triglyceride levels.
+Some people have no physical symptoms from the disease.
+Others may get chest pain.
+The main symptom of familial combined hyperlipidemia is an increase in your cholesterol and triglyceride levels.
 This makes you more at risk for heart disease and early heart attacks.
 Many people with this condition also have higher rates of glucose intolerance and obesity.

-Although familial combined hyperlipidemia is inherited, there are factors that can make the disease worse.
-Alcoholism, diabetes, obesity, and hypothyroidism can all worsen symptoms of the condition.
+Although familial combined hyperlipidemia is inherited, there are factors that can make it worse.
+These include:

-Before the blood tests, you will have to fast for nine to 12 hours.
-You may be allowed to drink plain water, but you cannot eat or drink anything else.
-Let your doctor know about any medications or supplements you may take.
+Before the blood test, you’ll have to fast for nine to 12 hours.
+You may be allowed to drink plain water, but you can't eat or drink anything else.
+Let your doctor know about any medications or supplements you take.
 Be sure to ask whether you should continue taking these prior to your blood test.

 A combination of lifestyle changes and medication is typically used to help treat familial combined hyperlipidemia.
 The goal of treatment is not to cure the disorder, but to reduce the risk of heart disease.

-Medication is prescribed when lifestyle changes are not enough to lower cholesterol levels.
+Medication is prescribed when lifestyle changes aren’t enough to lower cholesterol levels.
 Every drug has a different effect on cholesterol.
-Statins, fibrates, nicotinic acid, and bile acid-sequestering resins may be prescribed, depending on your individual situation.
+Some of the following medications may be prescribed, depending on your individual situation:

 Be sure to let your doctor know if you take any other medications or supplements, or if you have allergies to any drugs.

 If you have high triglycerides, your doctor may suggest taking fish oil supplements.
 These have been shown to help lower triglycerides and provide you with healthy omega-3 fatty acids.
-Do not take these supplements without first asking your doctor.
+Don’t take these supplements without first asking your doctor.

-An individual’s long-term outlook depends on when the condition is diagnosed and how it is treated.
-An earlier diagnosis, along with treatment, carries a better prognosis.
+Your long-term outlook depends on when the condition is diagnosed, and how it’s treated.

-Compliance with treatment—especially the diet and lifestyle changes—is also important.
-By failing to follow the diet and exercise guidelines, you raise your risk of having a heart attack or stroke.
-Unhealthy behaviors, such as smoking, can also interfere with effective treatment for this condition.
+Following your treatment plan, especially the diet and lifestyle changes, is very important.
+If you don't follow the diet and exercise guidelines, you raise your risk of having a heart attack or stroke.
+Unhealthy behaviors, such as smoking, can also interfere with effective treatment.

-For some, their lipid levels might be so high that medical therapy is not able to drastically reduce the risk of heart attack.
-In these cases, there is still an increased risk, despite treatment.
+Some people's lipid levels might be so high that medical therapy is not able to substantially reduce the risk of heart attack.

 Written by: Jaime Herndon